-The S\$150,000,000 4.48 per cent.
+The S\$ [●] [●] per cent.
 Senior Perpetual Capital Securities (the "Securities") will be issued by Wing Tai Holdings Limited (the "Issuer").
-The Securities confer a right to receive distributions (each a "Distribution"), at a rate (the "Distribution Rate") of (i) in respect of the period from (and including) 24 May 2019 (the "Issue Date") to (but excluding) 24 May 2024 (the "First Reset Date"), 4.48 per cent. per annum, (ii) in respect of the period from (and including) the First Reset Date to (but excluding) 24 May 2029 (the "Step-Up Date"), the applicable Reset Distribution Rate (as defined in "Terms and Conditions of the Securities") and (iii) in respect of the period from (and including) the Step-Up Date and each Reset Date (as defined in "Terms and Conditions of the Securities") falling thereafter to (but excluding) the immediately following Reset Date, the applicable Reset Distribution Rate, provided always that in the event that a Change of Control Event (as defined in "Terms and Conditions of the Securities") has occurred, if the Issuer has not redeemed the Securities in accordance with the Terms and Conditions of the Securities, the then prevailing Distribution Rate shall be increased by one per cent. per annum with effect from (and including) the Distribution Payment Date immediately following Distribution Payment Date, the next following Distribution Securities will be issued on or about the Issue Date and Will be constituted by Recurities relating to deferral of Distributions (see "Terms and Conditions of the Securities - Distribution Discretion"), Distributions shall be payable semi-annually in arrear on 24 May and 24 November in each year (each a "Distribution Payment Date").
+The Securities confer a right to receive distributions (each a "Distribution"), at a rate (the "Distribution Rate") of (i) in respect of the period from (and including) [●] 2019 (the "Issue Date") to (but excluding) [●] 2024 (the "First Reset Date"), [●] per cent. per annum, (ii) in respect of the period from (and including) the First Reset Date to (but excluding) [●] 2029 (the "Step-Up Date"), the applicable Reset Distribution Rate (as defined in "Terms and Conditions of the Securities") and (iii) in respect of the period from (and including) the Step-Up Date and each Reset Date (as defined in "Terms and Conditions of the Securities") falling thereafter to (but excluding) the immediately following Reset Date, the applicable Reset Distribution Rate, provided always that in the event that a Change of Control Event (as defined in "Terms and Conditions of the Securities") has occurred, if the Issuer has not redeemed the Securities in accordance with the Terms and Conditions of the Securities per annum with effect from (and including) the Distribution Payment Date immediately following the date on which the Change of Control Event occurred (or, if the Change of Control Event occurs on or after the date which is two business days prior to the immediately following Distribution Payment Date, the next following Distribution Payment Date).
+The Securities will be issued on or about the Issue Date and will be constituted by a trust deed to be dated on or before the Issue Date between the Issuer and DBS Trustee Limited as trustee (the "Trustee").
+Subject to the provisions of the Securities relating to deferral of Distributions (see "Terms and Conditions of the Securities - Distribution Discretion"), Distribution shall be payable semi-annually in arrear on [●] May and [●] November in each year (each a "Distribution Payment Date").